scratchrealm/kachery-resource/README.md

 # kachery-resource

-When you host a Kachery resource, you share files stored locally without having to upload them to a Kachery cloud storage bucket in advance.
-This is useful when you want to make a large number of files available, but you only expect a small number of them to be requested.
-You don't need to know which files will be requested in advance.
+A Kachery resource is a very useful tool if you need to make a large number of local files available on the Kachery network without having to upload them in advance.
+This is beneficial if you believe only a limited number of files will be requested, as you don't have to predict which files will be requested ahead of time.
+This can also help save a considerable amount of bandwidth and cloud storage space that would otherwise be used.

 ## How it works

-To share files on a local computer, you will need to run a kachery-resource daemon on that computer.
-This daemon will establish a connection with a [kachery-resource-proxy](https://github.com/scratchrealm/kachery-resource-proxy/blob/main/README.md) server in the cloud.
-Both the daemon and the proxy server should be associated with the same Kachery zone.
-Then, on a remote machine that is configured to work with that same zone, you can request the file using a Kachery Python client.
-If the file is not already in the cloud, the daemon will receive the request and upload it to the cloud bucket for the Kachery zone.
-It will then be available for download by the remote client.
+To share files from your local machine to remote Kachery clients, you run a kachery-resource daemon on your local computer, and connect it to a [kachery-resource-proxy](https://github.com/scratchrealm/kachery-resource-proxy/blob/main/README.md) server in the cloud (both the daemon and the proxy server must be associated with the same Kachery zone).
+Then, on a remote machine that is configured for the same zone, a Kachery client can be used to request the file.
+If the file is not already in the cloud, the daemon will upload it to the cloud bucket for the Kachery zone, and the remote client will then be able to download it.

 ## Installation